 - RESIDUAL VOLUME:

-Volume of air remaining in the lungs even after a forcible expiration.
-Average is 1100 ml to 1200 ml.
+The volume of air remaining in the lungs even after a forcible expiration.
+The average is 1100 ml to 1200 ml.

 - INSPIRATORY CAPACITY